 Let’s face it, maybe like most of us, you just love cheese.

-France does have that certain je ne sais quoi (I don’t know what) about it.
-But before you get swept up in the country’s charm and pack up your life to move abroad, there are a few things you should consider!
-For example, where exactly do you want to live… and why?
+But before you get swept up in the country’s charm and pack up your life to move abroad, there are a few things you should consider, like where exactly do you want to live… and why?

 How Do I Get a Visa to Work in France?

 If you’re from a country in the European Union, great news—you don’t require a visa to live and work in France!
 However, if you come from another country, you’ll apply for either a short-term or long-term work visa.